ericodle/GINSA/README.md

 - [ ] sift_fasta()

-  This function is complementary to find_target_in_mapseq, and utilizes the sequence label list generated previously to extract each SSU sequence contained in the (often very large) FASTA files grabbed from EMBI.
+  This function is complementary to find_target_in_mapseq, and utilizes the sequence label list generated previously to extract each SSU sequence contained in the (often very large) FASTA files grabbed from EMBL.
 The SSU contig FASTA files provided do not contain the names of the taxa they identify, hence the need for the MAPSeq file.

 - [ ] combine_csv_files()